ramiropen/1st-bootcampMilestone/README.md

 hints and a link to the answers will be provided.

-The goal of this game is simple, complete the puzzle and maybe; jsut maybe I will add a surprise for completion.
+The goal of this game is simple, complete the puzzle and maybe; just maybe I will add a surprise for completion.
 If I am skilled enough to do so haha.
 Good luck!

-Tip: Do not!, use space while spelling
+Tip: Do not, use space while spelling